Traditions of the University of Santo Tomas: The USTv Awards

 The USTv Awards or The USTv Students’ Choice Awards is an annual awarding ceremony.
 It honors television programs and personalities that promote Thomasian values and the teachings of the Catholic Church.
 Established in 2005, the USTv Awards is the first student award- giving body in the Philippines.
 In 2014, 35,000 students were expected to participate in voting.

 Fireworks

 UST began having pyromusical shows in the opening of the Quadricentennial Celebration on January 27, 2011.
 It was also the first time the Philippines saw a multi-position pyromusical event when the fireworks were launched from the UST Grandstand and Santisimo Rosario Parish.
 In the Neo-Centennial Celebration in January 2012, the university was also the first to set up a pyromusical in four different structures and buildings.
 The music and choreography of all the pyromusical events are arranged by Don Miguel Villarosa and the technicals and set-up are done by John Oliver Zeng, alumni of the UST College of Fine Arts and Design.
-The fireworks off all the pyromusical events are provided by Dragon Fireworks, a local fireworks manufacturer.
+The fireworks of all the pyromusical events are provided by Dragon Fireworks, a local fireworks manufacturer.

 The pyromusical display has become one of the most anticipated events during the Paskuhan festivities attracting alumni, visitors, and local media coverage.